Vanilla Ice: Independent releases and television (2002–2009)

-2010–present
+Since 2009

 In August 2009, Ice signed a contract with StandBy Records; however, Ice later left the label.
 Ice was a special musical guest at the 2010 National Television Awards in January, performing with Jedward for their remix and debut single "Under Pressure (Ice Ice Baby)".
 Ice also recorded his verse for their album Planet Jedward and appeared in the music video.
 He was a part of The Back2Kool concert tour with Turbo B and MC Hammer, playing worldwide in late 2010, and reunited with his former DJ, Floyd 'Earthquake' Brown, for the shows overseas.
 In early 2011, Vanilla Ice appeared on the sixth season of the UK show Dancing on Ice, as well as various ice skating tours surrounding the show.

 In 2009, Ice started filming a reality television series called The Vanilla Ice Project, which premiered on DIY Network on October 14, 2010.
 The season was focused on renovating a house in Palm Beach, Florida, with each episode dedicated to a different room in the house.
 In 2011, Ice published a book on the subject, Vanilla Ice Project – Real Estate Guide, on how to succeed in real estate.
 The book was made available as a free digital download on his real estate website.
 The second season began airing in January 2012, the third season in January 2013.